 Our Mission

 To help protect, provide humanitarian support and recovery efforts for those left to fend for themselves.
 We have a belief, a creed, and a promise to “never leave our brothers and sisters behind”.
-Those who worked alongside us at the Joint Afghan Training Center (JATC) that includes the instructor cadre, interpreters, and others, earned that trust and belief.
+Those who worked alongside us at the Joint Afghan Training Center (JATC), including the instructor cadre, interpreters, and others, earned that trust and belief.
 Now is the time to keep that PROMISE.

 In collaboration with Project Exodus Relief, Rafiq – Friends of Afghans is announcing a new way that you can help our Afghan allies and their families survive the winter.